 See instructions for removal from storage in Section 11 - Maintenance and Storage.

-To Winterize the Waste Pump Model 29VE Only
+To Winterize the Waste Pump Model 27PE Only -If Equipped

-• Ensure that black and gray holding tanks are completely empty.
+- Ensure that black and gray holding tanks are completely empty. - Pour 2 gallons of RV antifreeze down the toilet.